 One of the most common road blocks people feel to writing about themselves is what the people close to them will say.
 The Farmer has put up with me writing about him since the day I met him.
 So I thought he’d do a good job answering your questions about what it’s like to have someone writing about you all the time.
 You can ask him anything else, too.
 I told him he should be prepared for a wide range of questions.
 I want to tell you that he’s nervous.
 But he’s not.
 He’ll just answer whatever comes his way.
 So I think it’s safe to say that I’m the nervous one.

 But here’s something else about writing about yourself: It’ll make you nervous and that’s why it’s fun.
 The only stuff that’s worth doing is hard and scary.
 So that nervous feeling means I’m growing.
-And really, this seminar will teach you just that: how to engage in personal growth and intellectual growth through writing.
+And really, this webinar will teach you just that: how to engage in personal growth and intellectual growth through writing.
 Because that’s really what the best writers do.